GeneralBunny/InternScitics/README.md

 The WOE plots for the top 5 variables with the largest IV are shown below.
 ![alt tag](https://github.com/GeneralBunny/InternScitics/blob/master/WOE_5Var.jpeg)

-The original observation in Agg_all_3.csv is replaced by its WOE.
+The original observation in Agg_all_3.csv is replaced by its WOE and saved in "Agg_all_WOE.csv".
 NA value are also replaced by its WOE.

 ## 6. Logistic Regression